 Primavera Portfolio Management & Enterprise Project Structure

-Project Portfolio Management is a popular term in project management which refers to select, prioritize and control of an organization’s projects.
+Project Portfolio Management is a popular term in project management that refers to select, prioritize, and control of an organization’s projects.
 Oracle’s Primavera P6 has advanced Project Portfolio Management capabilities that support enterprise decision-making processes within the organization.
 This tool provides users a better controlling system in the two major phases of a project life cycle which are the planning and the controlling phases.
 In this article, we will review the Project Portfolio Management capabilities of Primavera P6 Software and Enterprise Project Structure by using a simple example.

 Primavera Portfolio Management

 Processes, methods, and tools are used for many years to analyze the projects considering their benefits o to the organizations.
-However, it is very difficult to select the most suitable alternative for the organization’s operational, financial goals and strategic objectives.
+However, it is very difficult to select the most suitable alternative for the organization’s operational, financial goals, and strategic objectives.